IBS Or Colon Cancer: Signs You Shouldn't Ignore.

 6 Other protective agents

-Vitamin B6 (pyridoxine), Vitamin B9, folic acid, Calcium, vitamin D, garlic, and
+Vitamin B6 (pyridoxine), Vitamin B9, folic acid, Calcium, vitamin D, garlic, and fish-eating are also recognized as protective factors against developing colon cancer.

 consider eating foods or taking supplements containing these vitamins and nutrients if you have a deficiency.